The Confessions of Aleister Crowley edited by John Symonds, edited by Kenneth Grant

 Historia de las literaturas de vanguardia by Guillermo de Torre

-Papa Doc: The Truth About Haiti Today by Bernard Diedrich, by Al Burt
+Papa Doc: The Truth About Haiti Today by Bernard Diedrich and Al Burt

 The Haitian People by James Leyburn, with a new Introduction by Sidney Mintz